sokil/DeployBundle/README.md

 composer.phar install --optimize-autoloader --no-interaction
 ```

-File `composer.phar` must be in path.
+File `composer.phar` must be in path, or you can redefine path to composer by param `path`.

 Add task config to `./app/config/config.yml`: